 Both blocks are part of the Reconcavo Basin and have a combined area of 15,405 acres (62.3 square km).
 The block REC-T-128 was bid for in partnership with Geosol with a 70% working interest for us and 30% working interest for Geosol.
-The total commitment to the ANP was R\$10.7 million (approximately US\$3.2 million at the December 31, 2017 exchange rate of R\$3.3 to US\$1.00) during the first exploratory period and consists of acquiring 9 km2 of 3D seismic, drilling one well and performing geochemical analysis at two levels.
+The total commitment to the ANP was R\$10.7 million (approximately US\$2.7 million at the December 31, 2018 exchange rate of R\$3.9 to US\$1.00) during the first exploratory period and consists of acquiring 9 km2 of 3D seismic, drilling one well and performing geochemical analysis at two geological levels.

 During 2016, regional interpretation studies were performed in the area.
-Part of the minimum exploratory program of Block REC-T-93 has been fulfilled and approved by ANP with the 3D regional seismic acquisition which also covered Block REC T 94 (Round 11).
-During 2017, 3D reprocessing was performed in the REC-T-128 block.
-The estimated remaining commitment amounts to US\$2.9 million.
+Part of the minimum exploratory program of Block REC-T-93 has been fulfilled and approved by ANP with the 3D regional seismic acquisition, which also covered Block REC T 94 (Round 11).
+During 2018, 3D reprocessing was performed in the REC-T-128 block and we also drilled the Praia dos Castelhanos 1 exploration well that will be completed and tested in the first half of 2019.
+As of December 31, 2018, the estimated remaining commitment in the REC-T-128 block amounts to US\$2.2 million.
+This commitment was fulfilled in the first quarter of 2019.